mmtukut/fastfind.ng/README.md

-# Firebase Studio
+# FastFind

-This is a NextJS starter in Firebase Studio.
+This is  NextJS

 To get started, take a look at src/app/page.tsx.